GivePenny/GherkinSpec/Readme.md

 * Minimal 3rd-party dependencies
 * Use with any unit test framework or assertions library (MS Test, NUnit, xUnit)
 * Supports dependency injection
+* Support for the full Gherkin syntax, including tables and doc-strings

 ## Gotchas